msalemor/aks-security-recommendations/README.md

 > **Critical:** Subsequent security features like connecting to ACR, running pods with a specific Managed Identity, and properly externalizing secrets.

-> **Note:** Use a User Defined Mamaged Identity rather than System Assigned when creating the cluster so identity can be reused on cluster recreate
+> **Note:** Use a User Defined Managed Identity rather than System Assigned one when creating the cluster so identity can be reused on cluster recreate
   --assign-identity $IDENTITY

 ### 2.3 Node Security